 Akaka may be best known today for his unsuccessful pursuit of federal legislation, known as the Akaka Bill, to recognize a Native Hawaiian governing entity.

 Akaka is married to Mary Mildred Chong and has five children.

 Akaka was born in Honolulu on Sept.
 11, 1924.
 He graduated from the Kamehameha School for Boys in 1942, almost a year after the Japanese attack on Pearl Harbor.
-Akaka served from 1943-1947 during and after World War II in the U.S. Army Corps of Engineers.
+Akaka served from 1943 to 1947 during and after World War II in the U.S. Army Corps of Engineers.

 Using funding from the G.I.
-Bill, Akaka earned a Bachelor of Education from the University of Hawaii Manoa in 1952.
+Bill, Akaka earned a bachelor’s degree in education from the University of Hawaii Manoa in 1952.
 He taught high school from 1953 to 1960.

-During the 1960s, Akaka was promoted to principal and received a Masters of Education, also from UH Manoa.
+During the 1960s, Akaka was promoted to principal and received a master’s degree in education, also from UH Manoa.
 In 1969, the Department of Education hired him as a chief program planner and two years later, he was appointed to direct Hawaii’s anti-poverty programs.
 In 1975, Akaka was elevated to assistant to the governor.

 Both Hawaii congressional seats became vacant in 1976, when both representatives retired to run for the U.S. Senate.
 Akaka ran in the 2nd congressional district to succeed Patsy Mink.
 He went on to serve on the House Appropriations Committee for 14 years.

 When Democratic Sen. Spark Matsunaga died in office, Akaka was appointed to the seat by Gov. John D. Waihee III in April 1990.
 In November of the same year, Akaka was elected to serve the remainder of Matsunaga’s term and then re-elected four years later.